Shortlist UK’s Best Construction ERP Software For Tracking Projects, CVR, Subcontractors & Procurements

 Cloud ERP for residential and commercial construction and engineering firms.
 Built for medium- to enterprise-size discrete manufacturing construction projects with a total first-year budget of at least £750,000.

-Key features: Project lifecycle, ETO and MTO, Supply chain management, Predictive analytics
+Key modules: Project lifecycle, ETO and MTO, Supply chain management, Predictive analytics

 Implementation time: 3 months to 1 year